calabash/run_loop/README.md

 #### Device Testing

+* Requires ideviceinstaller
-Each connected device running iOS 6.0 <= iOS < 8.0 is targeted with one test.
+* Each connected device running iOS 6.0 <= iOS < 8.* is targeted with one test.

 ##### Regression vs. Xcode version